-- Few but scattered

-- No pattern

-- Same colour and age
+- Few but scattered - No patternSame colour and age

-Consider
+• Consider

-- Age and activity of child e.g. learning to walk - May be confused with birthmarks or other skin conditions (e.g. Mongolian blue spot)
+- der - Age and activity of child e.g. learning to walk May be confused with birthmarks or other - May be confused with birthmarks or other skin conditions (e.g. Mongolian blue spot)